What are Prescription Opioids?

 Although opioids are usually used for pain relief, people can begin to build a tolerance to opioids and experience either withdrawal or detox symptoms when discontinuing opioid use.
 There is a risk for addiction, abuse and potentially overdose.

-If you are using opioids and are concerned that you are addicted and need treatment, please reach out to us at AToN Center for more information on our addiction treatment and rehab recovery programs.
+If you are using opioids and are concerned that you are addicted and need treatment, please reach out to us at AToN Center for more information on our addiction treatment and drug rehab recovery programs.
 We treat alcohol and drug addiction, including opioid addiction, and can help get your life back, free from drugs and alcohol.

 Opioids Versus Opiates